 All containers must be purged to remove air from the container.
 Failure to properly purge may result in excessive pressure and the possibility of "popping" the relief valve when the container is filled.
 Follow recognized procedures for purging air from storage tanks.
 A good reference is NPGA #133, PURGING LP-GAS CONTAINERS.
 Relief valves must have direct contact with the vapor space of the containers.
 Install the valve so that flow is unobstructed on both the inlet and outlet of the relief valve.
 Be certain that any discharge from the valve will not impinge on the container, adjacent containers or any source of ignition.

-Coat the male threads of the valve with UL® listed sealing compound.
-Do not use PTFE tape.
+NPT Connection: Coat the male threads of the valve with UL® listed sealing compound.
+Do not use Polytetrafluoroethylene (PTFE) tape.
 Do not allow excess compound to drip into the container or flow around the bottom edge of the pipe threads.
+The valve must be installed flush with its relief springs inside the tank.
 Screw the valve into the coupling hand tight and then wrench tighten it for approximately two additional turns.
 Do not install the valve with such extreme torque that the coupling cuts additional threads into the valve.
 This could cause valve distortion and affect the internal working parts.
-Larger size valves may require an additional amount of torque to obtain a leak-free connection.
+Valves may require an additional amount of torque to obtain a leak-free connection.
+The Types H733 and H833 will require an installation tool.
 See Specifications section.